Chuo-ku Tourism Association Official Blog

 Yes, it's Mount Fuji.

-By the way, the height of the Sky Tree is said to be Musashi (634m).
+By the way, he remembers the height of Skytree as Musashi (634m).

-So, where is the height of Mount Fuji based on?
+So, where is the height of Mount Fuji standard?

 Yes, that's right.
-It is the "Japan Standard" located in 1-1 Nagata-cho, Chiyoda-ku.
+This is "Japan Standard Base" located in 1-1 Nagatacho, Chiyoda-ku.

-Finally, one more thing.
-When and where did the Japanese standard be established?
+Finally one more thing.
+When and where was the standard of Japan established?

-You may not know this unless you have a little bit of a traffic.
+You may not know that this is a bit of a pass.

 The answer was "Meiji 24 (1891), based on the Reiganjima Water Level Observatory."